Accelerator Work Group

 This Work Group aims at addressing the challenges of Physical Science projects by developing use cases, identifying requirements and extracting workflows, to better understand common workflows with related needs and pain points.

-Systems Software WG (Open Source)
+Systems Software Work Group (Open Source)

 The Systems Software work group will serve as the stewards, incubators, and drivers (when feasible) of system software enablement for OpenPOWER Foundation hardware.
 As such, the work group will work to ensure the availability of all software required to boot, run, and manage Linux on OpenPOWER compliant systems.
 This includes platform firmware, virtualization environments, Linux itself, toolchain (compilers, core libraries, debuggers, etc.) and platform management software.
 This does not include software specifically used to enable end user application execution.
 The goal for all software is availability under an appropriate open source license.